pywbem/pywbemtools/README_PYPI.md

 The following examples build on each other and show a typical sequence of exploration of a WBEM server.
-For simplicity, they all operate against the default namespace of the server, and use a persistent connection definition for the server:
+For simplicity, they all operate against the default namespace of the server, and use a persistent connection definition for the WBEM server:

 -   Add a persistent connection definition named `conn1` for the WBEM server to be used, so that the subsequent commands can refer to it: